someonesdad1/plib/README.md

 # 2026 /plib work done

+    - 29 Mar
+        - Roughly 2 weeks of work with Gemini.
+About 50% of dp*.py annotated.
+        - Difficult rewrite of fmt.py, as Gemini analyzed the whole, saw the patterns, and simplified the code base by a factor of 3 to 5.
+            - A weakness of the AI seems to be that it wouldn't maintain the old user interfaces from inspecting the code
+            - A powerful tool, however, was having the 83 lines of string output of the fmt.Demo() code, as this wound up being used as a key test case, once I gave Gemini the before-starting output.
+            - It's an industrial-strength string interpolator for integers and floating point types (float, Decimal, mpmath.mpf, complex, and mpmath.mpc).
+It has much of the machinery a professional scientist would want.
+                - I'd be happy to use it as a pattern for the remaining refactoring, in the sense that I architected the code & vision; then Gemini the master programmer turned it into a type-annotated modern efficient chunk of code that should live on well for a significant time.
+        - A lesson:  much of the work was tedious to me, as I was a junior programmer pasting Gemini's code back into the code on my machine in the editor.
+This got old fast, especially at the end of the day when I was tired.
+This is likely what Wayne's engineers feel when working with AIs.
+            - A core shift happened when I told Gemini about my problems, identified lacks in its design, then 1) used carefully-constructed prompts to instruct what should be done with my formatting needs & style stuff and 2) use the Demo() output to show the needed behavior, forcing Gemini to address all the details of the old code, which forced adding all the attributes that were missing, where my friction was.
+        - A strength of the AI is the collapsing of the patterns, it knowing the edge cases and the pitfalls, and being able to do the work in a few seconds.
+At the same time, me as the architect had to keep an overall eye on what was being done.
+For example, the AI was happily chirping about writing the detailed code to handle the formatting of decimal stuff; when I saw the exception messages, I made the comment "you're already doing all the work that's done in the TakeApart class that I wrote long ago" and Gemini realized its mistake (not using the tool already finished) and immediately changed horses in midstream to adopt the written code (a very human mistake to make).
+          The main Demo() started working shortly after this, a major milestone.
+            - This particular example would be excellent to summarize, have Gemini understand, and summarize into a short pithy document on how best to work with an AI to get what you want, breaking out the key lessons.
     - 17 Mar
         - Gemini (Google's AI) has been coaching me on an overall strategy for refactoring plus the much more intense desire to type annotate all the core